 Start small: Download the Happify app to access science-based activities and games to shift your mindset and improve your well-being.
 It’s free to you and members of your household through the Confide/EAP, even if you’re not enrolled in a BAE Systems medical plan.

 Build up: Your mental health matters.
 Take a few minutes regularly to rate your mental state.
 Based on your rating, check out the useful tips and resources that will help you look after your mental health.
 Having a hard time?
 You are not alone.
 Contact Confide/EAP for help – it’s one of the most courageous and powerful actions you can take.

 Consider a furry, feathered, or finned companion

 Spending time with animals can elevate your mood and help alleviate feelings of isolation.

 Start small: Research local animal rescue organizations, and volunteer.
 Spending a few hours with a furry friend can do wonders.
 Not ready for in-pawson volunteering?
 Check out other ways to donate and help animals in need.

 Build up: Consider fostering or even adopting a dog or cat in need.
 Animals offer love and many emotional and physical benefits to people.
 If you bring home a furry friend, Beneplace has discounts on pet insurance and pet products.

 Feeling lost or alone?
 Are you worried about a colleague or a family member?
 Getting help is not a sign of weakness—it’s often the strongest thing you can do.
 Support is available around the clock, no matter where you are.

-The Employee Assistance Program (EAP) offers confidential, no-cost one-on-one counseling.
-Connect with an Employee Assistance Program professional at 1-800-591-9339.
+Confidential, no-cost one-on-one counseling: Connect with an Employee Assistance Program professional at 1-800-591-9339.